Subject Requirements

 • Kitchen and restaurant operations

-• Nutrition, menu planning and cost calculation
+• Nutrition, menu planning and costing

 • Food commodities